Some Incredible Women of Mississauga

 To celebrate this day, we’ve come up with some incredible Mississauga women who have bridged the gender gap and proved how valuable women are in our city.
 It was actually quite challenging to put the list together because, fortunately, Mississauga has so many incredible women to choose from.
-As Mayor Bonnie Crombie pointed out in a recent open letter to Chatelaine Magazine, Mississauga is a great city for women.
-The city has long been governed by female mayors (first Hazel, now Crombie) and boasts five female councillors, a female city manager, close to 20 female directors and influential female MPPs.
+The city has long been governed by female mayors (first Hazel, now Crombie) and boasts six female councillors and close to 20 female directors and influential female MPPs.

 As for our list, some women have made headway in traditionally male arenas such as politics, sports and literature.

 Here’s a look at some of Mississauga’s most notable women (and the women who have made an impact on Mississauga).